Medication Search: Mar-Allopurinol

-Each white-to-off-white, round, biconvex, uncoated tablet, with "AL" and "100" separated by breakline on one side and plain on the other side, contains 100 mg of allopurinol.
-Nonmedicinal ingredients: lactose monohydrate, cornstarch, sodium starch glycolate, povidone and stearic acid.
+Each white-to-off-white, round, biconvex, uncoated tablet, with "AL" and "100" separated by a breakline on one side and plain on the other side, contains 100 mg of allopurinol.
+Nonmedicinal ingredients: lactose monohydrate, cornstarch, sodium starch glycolate, povidone, and stearic acid.

-Each peach-coloured, round, biconvex, uncoated tablet, with "AL" and "200" separated by breakline on one side and plain on the other side, contains 200 mg of allopurinol.
-Nonmedicinal ingredients: lactose monohydrate, cornstarch, sodium starch glycolate, povidone and stearic acid, Sunset Yellow Aluminium Lake.
+Each peach-coloured, round, biconvex, uncoated tablet, with "AL" and "200" separated by a breakline on one side and plain on the other side, contains 200 mg of allopurinol.
+Nonmedicinal ingredients: lactose monohydrate, cornstarch, sodium starch glycolate, povidone, stearic acid, and Sunset Yellow Aluminium Lake.

-Each peach-coloured, round, biconvex, uncoated tablet with "AL" and "300" separated by breakline on one side and plain on the other side, contains 300 mg of allopurinol.
-Nonmedicinal ingredients: lactose monohydrate, cornstarch, sodium starch glycolate, povidone and stearic acid, Sunset Yellow Aluminium Lake.
+Each peach-coloured, round, biconvex, uncoated tablet with "AL" and "300" separated by a breakline on one side and plain on the other side, contains 300 mg of allopurinol.
+Nonmedicinal ingredients: lactose monohydrate, cornstarch, sodium starch glycolate, povidone, stearic acid, and Sunset Yellow Aluminium Lake.

 How should I use this medication?